mohelt/InternCheatSheets/docs/InternGitCheatSheet.md

 Then you will see a menu showing the 4 commits with the word pick before them:
 ![Squash commits](https://raw.githubusercontent.com/mohelt/InternCheatSheets/main/images/rebase.webp)

 Pick means you want the commit to remain.
 Squash means you want the changes in the commit to be melded to the first commit above it with the word pick before it.

-#### references ####
+#### References ####
 https://docs.google.com/document/d/156sIos7H2h0-rOn1C36SBTn-emfQN4UKqvSi8XMlQBk/edit

 https://github.com/erlang/otp/wiki/writing-good-commit-messages